-- Ensure to purchase a title insurance policy.
+- Be sure to purchase a title insurance policy.
 You can ask the seller to purchase this as part of your contract.
 This should help clean the title from any liens or hindrances.

-- You will need to put your negotiation pants on.
-There is a lot more at stake when negotiating the price of your home.
-You will want to get familiar with the best negotiation tactics and what’s appropriate when negotiating the sale of your new home.
+- Be ready to negotiate.
+There’s a lot more at stake when negotiating the price of your home.
+You’ll want to get familiar with the best negotiation tactics and what’s appropriate when negotiating the sale of your new home.
 Be sure to establish who should pay closing costs.
 You don’t want to get stuck with the expense without agreeing to it.

-- Request seller disclosers.
-It’s required by law that sellers provide all seller disclosures.
-If you don’t know what to ask for they may not provide all the information you need.
+- Request seller disclosures.
+It’s required by law in many states that sellers provide documentation disclosing any issues with the property you’re looking to purchase.
+If you don’t know what to ask for, they may not share all the information you need.

-Buying a home without a realtor is a big task, especially if you’re unexperienced.
-If you want to get the best deal on your home, it may be wise to partner with a suitable realtor.
+Buying a home without an agent is a big task, especially if you’re inexperienced.
+If you want to get the best deal on your home, it may be wise to partner with a suitable real estate agent.

-If you decide you need a realtor during the home buying process, make sure to vet all eligible candidates.
-All realtors are not one and the same.
+If you decide you need an agent during the home buying process, make sure to vet all eligible candidates.
+All agents are not one and the same.
 They all have different experience levels and expertise.